 Ballarat

-Live4Life Ballarat launched in March 2023 and is delivered by engaging the whole Ballarat community; secondary schools, health provider networks and local community organisations.
+Live4Life Ballarat launched in March 2023 and engages the whole Ballarat community — twelve secondary schools, health provider networks and local community organisations.

 …have undertaken mental health education since Live4Life Ballarat was launched in 2023.